kagire/javaTest/README.md

 # If you have any questions...
 ### About database
-In my employeedb column `employee_id` is a Primary Key, that is important info to understand why im inserting fields like i do.
+Column `employee_id` in my **employeedb** is a Primary Key, that is important info to understand why im inserting fields like i do.

 ### About tests
 Test provided to sevice and connection.
 [Fast link to tests](https://github.com/kagire/javaTest/tree/main/src/test/java/com/mastery/simplewebapp "Fast link to tests")